Dermochelys/acidwarp/macos/README.md

 Xcode 26+ has been used to develop the app.
 It may be possible to use older Xcode versions, but that is left as an exercise to those interested.

-SDL3 is automatically downloaded during the build via a Run Script build phase.
-The script checks if `SDL3.xcframework` exists in the repo root and downloads it if needed based on the version in `SDL_VERSION`.
+SDL3 and SDL3_image are automatically downloaded during the build via Run Script build phases.
+The scripts check if `SDL3.xcframework` and `SDL3_image.xcframework` exist in the repo root and download them if needed based on the versions in `SDL_VERSION` and `SDL3_IMAGE_VERSION`.

 ## Previous ports
 - See the submodule's [README.md](https://github.com/Dermochelys/acidwarp) for more details.